Ellie Motta

 Hop off the train at Ashford International and you’ll be greeted with a whole host of new outside dining spots ready for you to enjoy.
 Opt for a delicious brunch at Macknade Elwick Place and have a browse of their locally-sourced artisanal produce before heading to Unita 4 to be transported for your slice of Amalfi in Ashford.
 For those longer spring evenings, be sure to explore Coachworks.
 Adorned with fairy lights and retro deck chairs, this cool foodie destination and event space is one to remember for your summer celebrations - take your pick from their tempting street food stalls serving up everything from American BBQ to woodfired pizzas.
 Finally, end the night by heading down to the Curious Brewery for a refreshing, locally brewed pint.

-Head over to Bouy and Oyster
+Head over to Buoy and Oyster

 Based in the ideal location, overlooking Margate beach, you'll find this gem of a seafood restaurant ready and waiting for your arrival this summer!
-The Bouy and Oyster use Kent based fisherman and Canterbury based butchers ensuring a delicious supply of local fresh ingredients arriving to their restaurant.
+The Buoy and Oyster use Kent based fisherman and Canterbury based butchers ensuring a delicious supply of local fresh ingredients arriving to their restaurant.
 Compliment your meal with must have cocktail, using premium spirits, fresh fruit & ingredients or choose from a selection of their local wines and spirits instead.

 Afternoon tea at Port Lympne